When To Take Social Security? (Complete Guide for 2022)

 Elderly couple discussing Social Security benefits with Financial planner

-While there’s no right or wrong answer, there’s a lot to consider.
+While there’s no right or wrong answer of when to start claiming your benefits, there’s a lot to consider.
 You can claim Social Security as early as age 62, but your monthly benefit will be permanently reduced.
 Many choose to wait until full retirement age at age 66 or 67, when they would receive full benefits and they’re eligible for Medicare.
 But if you can hold off until you’re 70, you’ll receive the highest possible payout.

 What’s right for your friend or your neighbor may not be right for you.
 Consider these factors before deciding when to claim Social security benefits: